dualsky/keybrd/doc/keybrd_library_developer_guide.md

 ## Style Guide
 Following the style guide makes it easier for the next programmer to understand your code.
-* For class names, use Class-name prefixes (see section below) followed by CamelCase.
+* For class names, see above section "Class naming conventions"
 * For function names, use camelCase starting with lowercase letter.
 * For constant names, use ALL_CAPS_AND_UNDERSCORE.
 * Use constants rather than macros, except for header guards.